eltonsantos0517/authorizer/README.md

 # authorizer-java

 # About Project

+## Goal
+Project needed for an interview in a big fintech

 ## Architecture
 Choose Clean architecture pattern because it provides easy maintainability and minor change impact risk